Nobody wants a bedroom design that’s a snooze

 Bellamy and Zak’s guest bedroom in their Bed-Stuy brownstone

 The original set of doors in the foyer of Bellamy and Zak’s home had lots of character but blocked the flow of light through the first floor.
 They decided to remove the doors, but instead of getting rid of them, Bellamy repurposed them to create a striking headboard in the guest bedroom.

 Banish the clutter monster from under (and around) your bed.
-Read 5 Bedrooms That Combine Serenity and Storage.
+Read Bedrooms With Style and Storage to Spare.